 Muay Thai training takes almost anything that can be used in a stand-up fight and utilises intensity and repetition to master them, but therein lies it’s pitfall for self defence… muay thai does not practice anything where a fight ends up on the ground.

-In 1 on 1 situation muay thai is super effective up until the point where the fight goes to the ground.
-To make use of his muay thai skills, a muay thai fighter would try to keep an attacker at distance so he can’t be tackled to the ground, and return to his feet as quickly as possible if that does happen.
+In 1 on 1 situation Muay Thai is super effective up until the point where the fight goes to the ground.
+To make use of his Muay Thai skills, a Muay Thai fighter would try to keep an attacker at a distance so he can’t be tackled to the ground and return to his feet as quickly as possible if that does happen.
 For learning to defend one’s self on the ground, sports like wrestling and Brazilian jiujitsu are highly effective.
 If in a situation in the street where there is more than one attacker, being on the ground is not ideal as multiple attackers can surround an opponent and attack them while on the ground.
 This makes escaping by foot very difficult.

 Muay Thai as a sport

-Muay Thai is the national sport of Thailand, where it originates from, and is practiced in countries all over the world.
-Muay thai originated from muay boran which was used in unarmed combat by the Siamese soldiers, but it was developed into a ring sport in the 1930’s. since then it has undergone numerous changes to enhance the safety of the participants.
+Muay Thai is the national sport of Thailand, where it originates from, and is practised in countries all over the world.
+Muay Thai originated from Muay boran which was used in unarmed combat by the Siamese soldiers, but it was developed into a ring sport in the 1930s. since then it has undergone numerous changes to enhance the safety of the participants.

-In Australia, there are many variations to the traditional muay thai rules.
-In Thailand there is no such thing as amateur and professional bouts, but all bouts are considered to be professional, even for child participants.
-Due to the fact that muay thai is mostly practiced as a hobby in Australia, there are amateur bouts practiced with 2 x 3 minutes rounds, and 5 x 3 minute rounds.
+In Australia, there are many variations to the traditional muay Thai rules.
+In Thailand, there is no such thing as an amateur and professional bouts, but all bouts are considered to be professional, even for child participants.
+Due to the fact that Muay Thai is mostly practised as a hobby in Australia, there are amateur bouts practised with 2 x 3 minutes rounds and 5 x 3-minute rounds.
 If the rounds are scheduled for 3 minutes, the fight is usually considered a professional bout.

-Muay thai’s popularity in Logan is gaining momentum, and many people from all walks of life are practicing the sport.
+Muay Thai’s popularity in Logan is gaining momentum, and many people from all walks of life are practising the sport.
 The vast majority of people that practice the sport never compete in an official bout.
-There is still much to gain from attending a muay thai class, even if there is no intention of competing.
-The Fitness, self defence, and confidence benefits are large contributors to muay thai’s growing popularity.
+There is still much to gain from attending a Muay Thai class, even if there is no intention of competing.
+The Fitness, self-defence, and confidence benefits are large contributors to May Thai’s growing popularity.